 "Fakir, isn't it great!"
 Ahiru smiled up at the man and he blushed, having to look away from her quickly.
 She really had grown in to a beautiful woman... but why?
 Slowly he looked down at the basket Ahiru slept in.
 There were three golden feathers resting in it.
 Looking a bit surprised, Fakir went and picked them up before going over to the jar full of Ahiru's feathers and placing the last three pieces of her childhood in the glass container.
-Then he went back to Ahiru and smiled down at her before pulling her on to her feet.
+He went back to Ahiru after and smiled down at her before pulling her onto her feet.

 "Come on Ahiru.
 You can't wear my clothes all day.
 I'll take you shopping."
-Fakir gave Ahiru some clothes of his to wear for the moment, but then grabbed a small satchel of gold and tied it around his waist.
+Fakir gave Ahiru some clothes of his to wear for the time being, but he then grabbed a small satchel of gold and tied it around his waist.
 Soon the two walked out of the house together with the cat family following them lazily towards the shopping district.

 "M-my what?"
 Fakir blushed quite a shade, as did Ahiru, who was sort of hiding behind him, peeking her nose out and tucking locks of hair behind her ear.
 She was unsure what to do in this sort of situation and thought silence would be the best answer for now.

 "Girlfriend.
 Girl you are dating and love and plan on marrying," Lilie continued, giggling at Ahiru.
 "Come on now miss, don't be shy, tell us your name!"

 "My.. my name?
-My name is Ahiru," she said quietly, holding on to Fakir's arm.
-Pike and Lilie stared at her for a long time before tilting their heads in the same direction.
+My name is Ahiru," she said quietly, holding onto Fakir's arm.
+Pike and Lilie stared at her for a long time before tilting their heads in the same direction at the same time.

 "Ahiru?
 Ahi.."
 Pike got it first, eyes widening.
 "Ahiru!
 But you moved!
 I didn't know you came back!
 And to Fakir!
 Naughty girl!
 You didn't even come see us first!"

 Lilie perked up before grabbing Ahiru and spinning her around.
 "Oh Ahiru, you ended up with Fakir instead of Mytho!
 Rue got him and they went to a different academy together!"
 Lilie was positively glowing with her unique brand of love.
 "But they'll be back to put on a special show tomorrow!
 I can't wait for you to see it!
 And since Fakir is a special teacher at the academy, he is of course invited, so you will be too as his D-A-T-E!"

 Fakir smiled down at Ahiru before he gently patted her on the head.
-Lilie and Pike both saw this and made little noises in their throats, stepping away and pointing accusingly at the two.
+Lilie and Pike both saw this and made little noises in their throats, stepping away and pointing accusingly at the two with wide eyes.